rabbitmq/rabbitmq-tutorials/rust/README.md

 ## Code
 Each tutorial is a separate crate where each source file corresponds to a binary executable.
+Each cargo command should be launched in a separate shell.

 #### [Tutorial one: "Hello World!"](https://www.rabbitmq.com/tutorial-one-dotnet.html)
 ```
 cd 01-hello-world
 ```
-Start receiver and sender in two separate shells:
 ```
 cargo run --bin receive
 cargo run --bin send